 The opportunity to create a large public park in the center of a city is extraordinary.
 The fact that it is one of the most beautiful sites in the city, with rolling hills, river, creek and mountain views, and historic overlooks makes it even more incredible.

 Knoxville has the unique opportunity to develop a park based on what the public wants to see.
 During a yearlong public input process conducted and donated by U30 Group, your voices were heard.
 A new master plan was developed, and projects were prioritized based on your input.
 While preserving green space and enhancing the water and mountain views, the Lakeshore Park Board will build playgrounds, piers, pavilions, restrooms, gardens, walking trails, overlooks and much, much more.
-Construction of the first phase will start in the November of 2016, with a target completion date of mid-2018.
+Construction of the first phase began in the November of 2016 and was completed in March of 2018.
 The City has generously funded park infrastructure (primarily demolition and utilities), but all of the park improvements must be funded through private contributions.
 To become a Friend of Lakeshore Park and support this beloved resource, click here.

 PHASE 1A DEVELOPMENT TEAM